-If you're luck, your mirror will come off in one piece and you won’t have bits and pieces of glass shard to clean up!
+If all goes well, your mirror will come off in one piece and you won’t have bits and pieces of glass shards to clean up!

 Watch the video demonstration below by DIY Network on removing a glued-on mirror from the wall with the use of suction cups.
 You can rent suction cups from any home improvement center.

-1. Measure each side of the mirror and have your chosen trim cut to fit at your local hardware store.
+1. Measure each side of the mirror and have your chosen trim cut to fit at your local building supply center.

 2. Clean all the dust and debris from the mirror’s surface.

 3. Pour some rubbing alcohol into a rag and wipe the edges of the mirror where the trim will be glued.
 This will remove any grease that may prevent the wood trim from sticking.

 4. Apply a thin line a adhesive on the back side and in the middle of the wood trim in a zigzag manner.
 Stay away from the edges to keep the glue from flowing onto the mirror.